Severe Thunderstorm Warning issued for Brown, Oconto, Outagamie, Shawano by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Brown, Oconto, Outagamie, Shawano by NWS

-Effective: 2021-08-27 19:55:00 CDT Expires: 2021-08-27 21:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-08-27 20:07:00 CDT Expires: 2021-08-27 21:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with these storms, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Brown; Oconto; Outagamie; Shawano The National Weather Service in Green Bay has issued a * Severe Thunderstorm Warning for Brown County in northeastern Wisconsin South central Oconto County in northeastern Wisconsin Northeastern Outagamie County in northeastern Wisconsin Eastern Shawano County in northeastern Wisconsin * Until 900 PM CDT. * At 755 PM CDT, severe thunderstorms were located along a line extending from 6 miles northwest of Pulaski to near Black Creek, moving east at 40 mph.
+Target Area: Brown; Oconto; Outagamie; Shawano A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 900 PM CDT FOR BROWN...SOUTH CENTRAL OCONTO...NORTHEASTERN OUTAGAMIE AND EASTERN SHAWANO COUNTIES At 807 PM CDT, severe thunderstorms were located along a line extending from near Pulaski to 6 miles northwest of Green Bay to 8 miles north of Kaukauna, moving east at 45 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees. * Severe thunderstorms will be near Pulaski around 800 PM CDT.
-Other locations in the path of these severe thunderstorms include Bellevue Town, Bay Shore Park and Denmark.
+IMPACT...Expect damage to roofs, siding, and trees.
+These severe storms will be near Green Bay around 810 PM CDT.
+Bellevue Town around 815 PM CDT.
+Other locations in the path of these severe thunderstorms include Bay Shore Park and Denmark.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0